j-a-n/lovelace-wallpanel/docs/media-sources.md

 traefik.http.routers.immich.middlewares=immich-cors
 ```

-!!! tip
+!!! warning
-    You should prefer to use a list of URLs in `Access-Control-Allow-Origin` instead of using `*`.
+    For security reasons, it's best to specify a list of URLs in `Access-Control-Allow-Origin` rather than using `*`.

+!!! note
+    If you're coming from an internal IP, make sure your traffic is properly routed
+    through the proxy rather than directly reaching the internal IP.
+    To prevent SSL errors, you'll likely need a router that supports NAT reflection.

 ### Wallpanel configuration
 To access the Immich API, first generate an [API key](https://immich.app/docs/features/command-line-interface/#obtain-the-api-key).